 5. Finish off with a mist of Drybar The Sheriff Firm Hold Hairspray ($27).

 Going for a more formal look?
 This effortless low bun is your answer.
-Face-framing waves break up the roundness while still looking upscale enough for a wedding or black-tie affair.
+Face-framing waves break up any roundness while still looking upscale enough for a wedding or black-tie affair.

-1. Apply a volumizing mousse to freshly washed hair, such as Alterna Haircare Caviar Clinical Daily Densifying Foam ($36).
+1. Apply a volumizing mousse to freshly washed hair, such as Alterna Haircare Clinical Densifying Styling Mousse ($38).
 Then blow-dry with a round brush.

 2. Once it’s completely dry, gather your hair back into a low ponytail.
 (Pro tip: “Use your cheekbones to frame where the top of the bun starts,” says Hall.)
 Remember not to secure the bun too tightly.